rxOred/blog/content/post/analysis/anubis/anubis.md

 ![apis](/img/anubis/anubis_mobsfapi.png)

-However when i try to run a dynamic analysis, MobSF failed with few errors.
+However when i try to run a dynamic analysis on the apk, MobSF failed with few errors.

 # Dynamic analysis